tom-jj-G/Pewlett-Hackard-Analysis/README.md

 As the employee number is unique for each employee, both total should be equal.

 ##### 1.2: Number of titles retiring
 To quantify the number of titles which are impacted, we just count the disctinct values of title stored in our newly created table 'ret_emp_by_title'.
-The result will be store in a new table named 'ret_number_title'
+The result will be store in a new table named 'ret_number_title'.

 Below is the query used (starting on line 65 in the **queries_Challenge.sql** file in [Queries](Queries/) folder).

 ```sql